Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Risk Factors

-There are several risk factors that can contribute to high blood pressure, such as:
+Several risk factors can contribute to high blood pressure, such as:

 • Age: High blood pressure is more common in people over 60 years old